cloudblue/connect-eaas-core/docs/tutorials/webapp/setup.md

 $ touch CHANGELOG.md
 ```

-## Create the extension project descriptor file
+## Create a descriptor file

+Create a descriptor file with essential information on your extension project.
+Use the following
-First of all creates an empty descriptor file inside your extension root package:
+command to create an empty JSON file inside your extension root package:

 ```
 $ touch chart_extension/extension.json
 ```

 !!! note
-    The name of the descriptor file must be **extension.json** and must be located inside the root package of your extension project.
+    The name of your descriptor file must always be **extension.json**.
+It also must be located

-Assuming that your extension code will be hosted on **github.com** under the account `myaccount` and the repository name `chart_extension`, open the extension.json file using your favorite editor and fill it with:
+    inside the root package of your extension project.

+Next, open your created extension.json file by using your code editor and provide the following data:

 ```
 {